ivan-ikl/MyPictures/README.md

 ### Detailed Instructions ###
 A set of detailed instructions on how to set up the sample can be accessed on the sample's [GitHub.com repository page](https://github.com/WindowsAzure-Samples/MyPictures/blob/master/SAMPLE.md "Detailed Sample Walk-through").

+### MSDN Samples Site ###
+This sample is also provided via the [MSDN Windows Azure Samples Site](http://code.msdn.microsoft.com/MyPictures-on-Windows-91bb3057).
+You can download the code for the sample from MSDN [here](http://code.msdn.microsoft.com/MyPictures-on-Windows-91bb3057/file/62175/2/MyPictures%20on%20Windows%20Azure%20Web%20Sites.zip).